-You have a concern about a child / young person's wellbeing, based on:
+You have a safeguarding concern based on:

-- a) Something the child/young person/parent has told you - b) Something you have noticed about the child's behaviour, health, or appearance - c) Something another professional said or did
+- Something the adult themself has told you - Something you have noticed about the adult's behaviour, health, or appearance - Something another professional or participant has said or done

-Even if you think your concern is minor, the DSL may have more information that, together with what you know, represents a more serious worry about a child.
+Even if you think your concern is minor, the DSL may have more information that, together with what you know, represents a more serious worry about that participant.
 It is never your decision alone how to respond to concerns - but it is always your responsibility to share concerns, no matter how small.